carissalow/rapids/docs/usage/installation.rst

 #.
 Configure the sensors to process:

     - The variable ``SENSORS`` in the ``config.yaml`` file_ should match existent sensor tables in your Aware database (See :ref:`rapids-structure` for more information).
-Each item in this list will be processed in RAPIDS.
+Each sensor in this list will be processed in RAPIDS.

     .. note::